Start-up Grant

 Application submission

-- Sample application form.
-Application completion guide
+- Sample application form Application completion guide

 - Preliminary assessment (digitally signed by a regional development centre employee)

-- Business plan form
+- Business plan

-Balance sheet and income statement as of the end of the quarter immediately preceding the application submission (if the company has no activity, then a zero balance sheet)
+- Balance sheet and income statement as of the end of the quarter immediately preceding the application submission (if the company has no activity, then a zero balance sheet)

 Evaluation of the application

-Applications are evaluated by the EIS, which involves independent experts in the evaluation process.
-The processing time, including evaluation, is up to 20 working days.
 The evaluation criteria and their weight in the overall score are as follows:

 Compliance with the publicity requirement